LordLeXaT/M5Core2_SimpleClock/README.md

 ## Menuicons

-*1. WIFI Smart connect (touch on it [you see the clock stop], then press confirm on the ESP SmartConfig app on your phonme
+*1. WIFI Smart connect (touch on it [you see the clock stop], then press confirm on the ESP SmartConfig app on your phone

 *2. Time Sync (touch on it once the "DONE" shows that the WIFI is connected), also a "DONE" will come up if sync is done